bsmg/beat-saber-community-wiki/support.md

 ### 3.5 My Songs Are Missing
 >Make sure you read [No Mods In Game](#1-4-no-mods-in-game) first.

-Make sure your songs are in your CustomSongs folder, this will be located in your main beat saber folder/directory, this contains all of the custom songs you have downloaded so far.
+Make sure your songs are in your CustomLevels folder, this will be located in *Beat Saber/Beat Saber_Data/*, this contains all of the custom songs you have downloaded so far.
 If its there then your plugins are probably the problem

 ### 3.6 Songs Are Broken/Invisible Blocks/Red Play Button